elitaone/RIMS-seq/RIMSseq_methylation_prediction/README.txt

 --WGBS: Optional
 File containing the methylation evaluation of the ultra stable regions by other benchmark methods.
-The evolution based on ENCODE human WGBS is provided as ~/annotation/ENCODE_human_WGBS_ultraStable_1kb_methylation.summary.txt
+The methylation based on ENCODE human WGBS is provided as ~/annotation/ENCODE_human_WGBS_ultraStable_1kb_methylation.summary.txt
 If provided, this file is used for calibrating the error rate of 100% methylation standard.

 --cutoff: Int, Default 3000